 I already have a certificate listing the exams included in my degree.
 Can I submit this in place of the self-certification?

-No, you cannot.
+No, you cannot if you are an Italian and European Community citizen.
 Government offices can only accept self-certifications of qualifications issued by other Government Offices.

-Amongst the documents to be provided is an abstract.
+Amongst the documents that can be requested is an abstract.
 What is it?